nextflow-io/website/src/content/podcast/2024/ep34_jakob_zeitler_materials_science.md

 the complexity of cloud computing away from users.
 All the time whilst staying true to open-source science, with reproducible and portable analysis pipelines.

-You might remember Jakob's name from an [excellent talk](https://summit.nextflow.io/2023/barcelona/agenda/summit/oct-19-machine-learning-for-material-science/) that he gave at the 2022 Nextflow Summit in Barcelona.
-You can watch that video on [YouTube](https://youtu.be/kFDNRWXa_Mg?si=mZ-HoDnVrZ0hoqa3).